liuanji/WU-UCT/README.md

 ```

 ## Run on your own environments
-We kindly provide an [environment wrapper](./Env/EnvWrapper.py) to make easy extensions to other environments.
-All you need is to modify [./Env/EnvWrapper.py](./Env/EnvWrapper.py) and fit in your own environment.
-Specifically, you just need to rewrite APIs in the EnvWrapper class.
+We kindly provide an [environment wrapper](./Env/EnvWrapper.py) and a [policy wrapper](./Policy/PolicyWrapper.py) to make easy extensions to other environments.
+All you need is to modify [./Env/EnvWrapper.py](./Env/EnvWrapper.py) and [./Policy/PolicyWrapper.py](./Policy/PolicyWrapper.py), and fit in your own environment.
+Please follow the below instructions.

+1. Edit the class EnvWrapper in [./Env/EnvWrapper.py](./Env/EnvWrapper.py).
+Nest your environment into the wrapper by providing specific functionality in each of the member function of EnvWrapper.
+There are currently four input arguments to EnvWrapper: *env_name*, *max_episode_length*, *enable_record*, and *record_path*.
+If additional information needs to be imported, you may first consider adding them in *env_name*.

+2. Edit the class PolicyWrapper in [./Policy/PolicyWrapper.py](./Policy/PolicyWrapper.py).
+Similarly, nest your default policy in PolicyWrapper, and pass the corresponding method using --policy.
+You will need to rewrite *get_action*, *get_value*, and *get_prior_prob* three member functions.

 # Updates and to-dos
 ## Past updates
-(currently empty)
+1. Refactor prior policy module to support easy reuse (Sep.
+26, 2019).

 ## To-do list
-1. Refactor prior policy module to support easy reuse.
+(empty)

 # Reference
 Please cite the paper in the following format if you used this code during your research :)